 Have you experienced financial hardship while preparing for university?
 You deserve to have your challenges recognised.
 If your life has been affected by financial disadvantage, we encourage you to apply for special consideration.

 Disability or medical condition

 We want to acknowledge the hard work you’ve put into your studies while living with a disability or medical condition.
 This category considers any medical factor that has impacted your education.

 Difficult life or family challenges

-Applying for special consideration is simple, and in some cases you won’t need to provide any details outside of your course application.
+Applying for SEAS is simple, and in some cases you won’t need to provide any details outside of your course application.
 The process is different for each category, so please visit the relevant special consideration page for step-by-step instructions on how to apply.

-For additional advice on strengthening your application and more information on how special consideration is applied to your ATAR, visit our applying for special consideration page.
+For additional advice on preparing your application and more information on how special consideration is applied to your ATAR, visit our applying for special consideration page.

 Your aggregate score can also be increased through subject adjustments.
 Depending on the course you’re applying for, completing related subjects in high school could boost your aggregate score – like if you’re applying for a Bachelor of Civil Engineering having achieved a study score of 30 in mathematical methods.

 Find out more about subject adjustments in the entry requirements section (in the selection adjustments tab) on course pages.